 Construction Ready

-North Point Parking Lot is currently at this stage
+North Point Revetment and Parking Lot is currently at this stage

 During this stage requests for bids are issued and contractors are selected.
 Sometimes projects may wait in this stage until construction funding is secured.